felix2000jp/spring-application-template/README.md

 # Spring Application Template

 This project serves as template for new spring applications.
-It follows a modular monolith architecture enforced with the spring modulith package.
-It currently has 3 modules: appusers (for user related stuff), notes (for note related stuff) and shared (for common stuff like configurations).
-Modules can interact with each other either by direct method calls or by events, either way these interactions are all described in `SomeModuleManagement` classes (
+It follows a modular monolith architecture enforced with the spring modulith package as well as a simplified onion architecture enforced with j-molecules.
+It currently has 3
+modules: auth (for auth and user management related stuff), notes (for note related stuff) and shared (for common stuff like configurations).

-ex: `AppuserManagement` and `NoteManagement`).
-The spring modulith package enforces the modular monolith architecture with tests - during the context tests a verification of the architecture will be performed.
-For more information on the architecture click on this [link](https://spring.io/projects/spring-modulith).
+Since this is a modular monolith, dependencies between modules are limited.
+These are only allowed through root level interfaces/classes (ex: `SecurityService.java`) and named interfaces (ex `AppuserDeletedEvent`).
+Also, inside modules a simplified onion architecture is used therefore inner layers must not depend on outer layers (domain -> application -> infrastructure).

 ## Authentication

 This template has 2 different type of authentication: basic authentication (username and password) and bearer token authentication (JWT).

-The module `appusers` is where everything related to authentication and authorization is (except for the actual security configuration).
-I have implemented custom UserDetails, UserDetailsService and GrantedAuthority classes.
-This classes can be updated to accommodate different needs.
-For password encoding this template uses BCrypt.
+The module `auth` is where everything related to authentication and authorization is (except for the actual security configuration, which is located in the shared module).
+This projects the uses the default configurations for both basic and bearer authentications apart from the fact that it disabled csrf and session state as they are not necessary.

-I have also created methods to convert the principals (either `Appuser` from basic auth and `Jwt` from bearer token auth) into the more readable type of `AuthenticatedAppuser`.

 Also, Jwt authentication type requires a public and private secrets/keys in order to decode and encode the tokens.
 I have already generated the keys which are located in **resources/certificates**.
 To generate new keys follow these